 Deila was then forced to turn to his bench again in the 87th minute Deila when Chanot pulled up injured, Vuk Latinovich taking his place.

 Joining Latinovich on the field was Chris Gloster as he came on for Jasson after a solid shift at in unfamiliar role.

 That finished the scoring and forced NYCFC to share the points with TFC.

 How We Lined Up

-Next up for New York City FC is a meeting with Columbus Crew at Red Bull Arena on Saturday, May 22 with kickoff taking place at 7:30 PM ET (YES Network/NYCFC.com/Radio).
+Next up for New York City FC is a meeting with the Columbus SC at Red Bull Arena on Saturday, May 22 with kickoff taking place at 7:30 PM ET (YES Network/NYCFC.com/Radio).